cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 One benefit from my vantage point within the consulting wing of a Hadoop [distribution](http://www.hortonworks.com) is that I get to see quite a few Hadoop projects.
-Being that I'm part of the Data Science team, I get to have a decidedly Data Science-biased view of the Hadoop world.
+Being that I'm part of the Data Science team, I get to have a decidedly Data Science oriented view of the Hadoop world.
 Furthermore, I get to see them in both startups as well as big enterprises.
 Even better, being a resident of and working with organizations from a [fly-over state](http://en.wikipedia.org/wiki/Flyover_country), I have a decidedly non-Silicon Valley perspective.